bwsw/sj-platform/SJDocs/source/Tutorial.rst

  curl --request DELETE "http://$address/v1/modules/output-streaming/pingstation-output/1.0/instance/pingstation-output-1h/"

-Via the UI you can make sure the instances are deleted.
+In the UI you can make sure the deleted instances are not present.

 .. _sflow-example-task: